 If your property is built from one of these non-standard construction materials then it is likely that you may struggle to find suitable insurance cover for it.
-You may also experience more difficulty using services such as rebuild cost calculators as these are generally based on homes that have been built using traditional brick and tile materials.
-Some materials will have a well-known brand name, such as Wimpey No Fines but the broader category that they fall into will need to be selected when running a quote.
+You may also experience more difficulty using services such as rebuild cost calculators.
+These are generally based on homes that have been built using traditional brick and tile materials.
+Some materials will have a well-known brand name, such as Wimpey No Fines.
+The broader category that they fall into will need to be selected when running a quote.

 Insurance for large houses of over 6 bedrooms

 In insurance terms, a large house is generally deemed to be a property with 6 or more bedrooms.
-Insurers use the number of bedrooms at a property to estimate how much it would cost to rebuild, so the more bedrooms you have the higher this figure and the more expensive your insurance.
-If you have a large home to protect then CoverBuilder is able to provide comprehensive buildings and contents cover for properties with 6, 7, 8, 9 bedrooms, meaning that if you are lucky enough to live in a large house you can be reassured that you have suitable insurance cover in place.
+Insurers use the number of bedrooms at a property to estimate how much it would cost to rebuild.
+Therefore, the more bedrooms you have the higher this figure and the more expensive your insurance.
+If you have a large home to protect then CoverBuilder is able to provide comprehensive buildings and contents cover.
+If you are lucky enough to live in a large house you can be reassured that you have suitable insurance cover in place.

 How to get home insurance if you have a conviction?

 There are multiple reasons and scenarios that an insurer will consider when quoting for a customer with a criminal record.
 Often regardless of the conviction, an insurer will deem that person a higher risk to have on their books.
 This can be because of: